 How to Play

 The player to the left of the dealer goes first in the game, and the play moves clockwise.
-On a turn, each player adds to the discard pile by playing one card that matches the top card on the discard pile either by suit or by rank (i.e. 6, jack, ace, etc.).
+On a turn, each player adds to the discard pile by playing one card that matches the top card on the discard pile either by suit or by rank (six, jack, ace, etc.).

 A player who cannot match the top card on the discard pile by suit or rank must draw cards until he or she can play one.
 It is allowed to pull cards from the draw pile even if a player already has a legal play.
 When the draw pile is empty, a player who cannot add to the discard pile passes his or her turn.

 All eights are wild and can be played on any card during a player's turn.
-When a player discards an eight, he chooses which suit is now in play.
+When a player discards an eight, he or she chooses which suit is now in play.
 The next player must play either a card of that suit or another eight.

 The first player to discard all of his cards wins.
 With four players, it is possible to play with a team.
 If players decide to do this, the game ends when both members of a partnership discard all their cards.

 To play multiple games, players can add up the cards remaining in the losers' hands and give the points to the winner.
 Players can play to a set number, such as 150 or 200.
 Here is an example of the point system to implement for the game: